tomizechsterson/blog/data/projects/godot-turn-based-rpg.md

 if you'd like to check it out.

 The game has about 5 - 7 minutes of gameplay, but showcases pretty much every major system that a game like this would have, even if they are super basic.
+This includes:

+- Dialog
+- Simple quest system
+- Inventory
+- Screen transitions
+- Interacting with objects
+- Random, side view battle system
+- Basic spell effects
+- Sound and music
+- Saving/loading

 NOTE: Saving/loading doesn't currently appear to work in the browser